RCB look to get tactics right as they face Rajasthan Royals | Sports-Games

 On the other hand, the Royals' campaign this season has been marred by numerous top-order collapses, forcing the lower half to pull them across the finish line.
 RCB's five wins so far include a Super Over triumph over Mumbai Indians here at the Dubai International Cricket Stadium.

 The Royals, on the other hand, lie at the seventh spot in the points table with just three wins from eight outings.
-Against KXIP in Sharjah, AB De Villiers, who has been in fine form, was sent in to bat at number six with left-hander Washington Sundar (13), a baffling decision by the RCB.
+Against KXIP in Sharjah, AB De Villiers, who has been in fine form, was sent in to bat at number six, a baffling decision by the RCB.

-Shivam Dube (23) was promoted up the order to accompany skipper Kohli in the middle.
+Left-hander Washington Sundar (13) and Shivam Dube (23) were promoted up the order to accompany skipper Kohli in the middle.
 The experiment didn't work as all three batsmen struggled with the South African scoring just two off five balls.

 To add to RCB's woes, while defending the total, Kohli decided to save the in-form Sundar for the big-hitting Chris Gayle, who came to bat in the eighth over.
 That gamble didn't pay off either as the 41-year-old Jamaican smashed the young off-spinner for four sixes.
 "We had a chat, a message from outside about left-right combination and we wanted to go with it because they had two leggies.
 Sometimes things don't come off.
 We're pretty happy with the decisions we took, but it didn't come off," Kohli said after the match.